 you on your way as quickly as possible.

-coffee brewing, water and soft drinks on ice if you like, and we'll do
+coffee brewing, water and soft drinks available if you like, and we'll

 our best to make you comfortable until we can get your Mac to the bench.

 completion and delivery of each job.
 We do not accept credit cards at

 this time - apologies for any inconvenience - payment by cash or check

 is gratefully received.
 We must also reserve the right

 to refuse service in certain situations as we see fit.

 Service to clients always has priority over "quick

 questions" or discussion, and we must bill for our time even if only a

 We cannot troubleshoot over the telephone, nor can we offer